ropolomx/amrplusplus-shiny/README.md

 # AMR++ Shiny: Statistics Interface for Metagenomic Resistome and Microbiome Analyses

+This is a fork of a repository originally developed by Steven Lakin (Colorado State University).
+This fork includes bug fixes and will add new features.

 **Citation:**

 Lakin, S.M., Dean, C., Noyes, N.R., Dettenwanger, A., Spencer Ross, A., Doster, E., Rovira, P., Abdo, Z., Jones, K.L., Ruiz, J., Belk, K.E., Morley, P.S., Boucher, C. (2017)
 MEGARes: an antimicrobial database for high throughput sequencing. *Nucleic Acids Res.*, 45.
 DOI: 10.1093/nar/gkw1009

 The AMR++ suite of tools was developed to enable intuitive processing of metagenomic data surrounding the antimicrobial resistome and microbiome.
-[AMR++ Nextflow](https://www.github.com/cdeanj/amrplusplus) is the bioinformatics command-line tool for processing next-generation sequencing files into analytic matrices.
-The analytic matrices produced by AMR++ Nextflow are used as input into AMR++ Shiny.
+[AMR++ Nextflow](https://www.github.com/cdeanj/amrplusplus) is a bioinformatics command-line tool for processing next-generation sequencing files into analytic matrices.
+The analytic matrices produced by AMR++ Nextflow or other code such as the [AMR++ helper scripts](https://github.com/ropolomx/amrplusplus_helper_scripts) are used as input into AMR++ Shiny.
 Within AMR++ Shiny, you can explore your data visually and produce graphical and statistical output to streamline your metagenomic sequencing project.
 Follow the steps below to get started.

 ## Installation

-If you wish to process data locally, you can download this repository, execute the Install_Prerequisite_Packages.R script, open the server.R file in [RStudio](https://www.rstudio.com/products/rstudio/download/), select the arrow on the top bar next to "Run App", select "Run External", then click the "Run App" button to launch AMR++ Shiny in your internet browser.
+If you wish to process data locally, you can either download this repository, execute the Install_Prerequisite_Packages.R script, open the server.R file in [RStudio](https://www.rstudio.com/products/rstudio/download/), select the arrow on the top bar next to "Run App", select "Run External", then click the "Run App" button to launch AMR++ Shiny in your internet browser.
 It is important that you run the App externally, since it will not work if run natively in RStudio.

+There is also a [page with releases](https://github.com/ropolomx/amrplusplus-shiny/releases) with tested bug fixes.

 If you do not wish to use the automatic install script, you can download the following packages yourself in R: